Ironwood the reliable

 At Big Powderhorn, Nordic skiers can buy a one-ride lift ticket and reach Wolverine's 7-kilometer Powderhorn Loop by skiing off Lift No. 4.

-Alpine skiing: For more about alpine skiing at Indianhead, Blackjack and Big Powderhorn, see Ski the UP.
+Alpine skiing: For more about alpine skiing at Big Powderhorn and the former Indianhead and Blackjack hills, now Snowriver Mountain Resort, see Ski the UP.

 For more about Whitecap Mountains, just west of Ironwood and Hurley, see Cruising at Whitecap.